sendador/Django-Human-Log/README.md

 - Django
 - Unit tests on models, urls, views
 - Coverage and codecov to improve test across the app
+- Selenium for functional tests
 - Django-environ for environmental variables
-- Codacy for automate code reviews and monitors code quality
+- Codacy for automate code reviews and monitor code quality
 - Travis CI for continuous integration service used to build and test
 - TinyMCE for convenient post writing
-# Docker intallation:
+# Docker installation:
 Just clone repo
 <pre>git clone https://github.com/sendador/Django-Human-Log.git </pre>
 and then use docker-composer